mattriley/agile-avatars/README.md

 # Agile Avatars

-WORK IN PROGRESS.

-Source code for [agileavatars.com](https://agileavatars.com).
-An experiment in frameworkless/vanilla JavaScript.

 ![Build](https://github.com/mattriley/agileavatars/workflows/Build/badge.svg)
 [![codecov](https://codecov.io/gh/mattriley/agileavatars/branch/master/graph/badge.svg)](https://codecov.io/gh/mattriley/agileavatars)
 ![Status](https://img.shields.io/uptimerobot/status/m783034155-295e5fbc9fd4a0e3a54363a5)
 ![30 days](https://img.shields.io/uptimerobot/ratio/m783034155-295e5fbc9fd4a0e3a54363a5)

+Source code for [agileavatars.com](https://agileavatars.com).
+An experiment in frameworkless/vanilla JavaScript.

 > Agile Avatars makes it quick and easy to know who's working on what with great looking avatars for your agile board.
 No more fiddling with Word or Google Docs making sure everything aligns just right.
 Simply drag and drop your images, make some adjustments, print, and laminate!